ximilsoft/awesome-ai-prompts/prompts/programming/code-enhancer.md

 Contributed by : [@mohammedellihr](https://github.com/mohammedellihr)

-The goal of this prompt is to enhace and improve the code

 ## Guide

 | Default | Description |
 |:---:|---|
 | PHP | Programming language |

 ## Prompt